hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Of all the various dances now in use,
 >
-> Quadrilles, the spanish dances and Batteuse,
+> Quadrilles, the Spanish dances and batteuse,
 >
-> With english country dances, ecosoise,
+> With English country dances, ecosoise,
 >
 > The figured reels and stately polonoise?
 >